-Vibrant life and dance in Berlin
+Vibrant life and dance in Berlin for students

 Berlin is an attractive city for future dance professionals

-When you move to Germany’s capital Berlin as a dance student to complete your contemporary dance education with us, you will be immersed in the world of one of Europe’s most creative and vibrant cities, also called the City of Unlimited Possibilities.
+When you move to Germany’s capital Berlin as a dance student to complete your dance education with us, you will be immersed in the world of one of Europe’s most creative and vibrant cities, also called the City of Unlimited Possibilities.

 Berlin has always attracted artists and creative people from all over the world.
 Despite the rising cost of living, Berlin is still one of the most livable cities in the world.
 This is not surprising, because Berlin has something to offer for every taste.